wondershow/englishstudy/README.md

 He ​described a ​journey through the infernal ​world

+##M

+###Mass
+n.  (esp. in the ​Roman ​Catholic ​Church) a ​religious ​ceremony ​based on Jesus’s last ​meal with his ​disciples (= the men who ​followed him), or ​music written for the ​parts of this ​ceremony

+##N
+### Neigh
+ a ​long, ​loud, high ​sound that ​horses make when ​excited or ​frightened

 ##P
 ------------

+###Parish
+n.
+an ​area that a ​church ​provides for:
+_She ​lived her ​whole ​life in this parish._
+› A parish is also a ​political ​division within the ​state of Louisiana.

 ###Paramount['pærəmaʊnt]
 - more important than anything else
   _Everybody agrees that education is the paramount issue._

 ###parley